Amazon's website went down right after Prime Day started

 The apparent outage appears to have begun around 3:05 p.m.
 ET, according to DownDetector.com.
 That's roughly five minutes after the official start of Prime Day, a company the holiday created and turned into one of the marquee shopping events (and gimmicks) of the year.

-Shoppers who treated to navigate the site were greeted with images of dogs and an error message: "Uh-oh.
+Shoppers who tried to navigate the site were greeted with images of dogs and an error message: "Uh-oh.
 Something went wrong on our end."

 But as of 5 p.m.
 ET, many Prime Day links were up and running.
 Amazon later said that it was "working to resolve this issue quickly."